jrasm91/blog.jrasm.com/content/posts/top-es6-features.md

 }
 ```

 I especially like this shorthand approach, because resulting lines can often be further reduced.
-In this example, `options` became small enough (in my opinion) to inline it in the `search` function call directly.
+In this example, `options` becomes small enough to inline.

 ## Template Literals

-This is a great quality of life improvement, adding multiline strings to JavaScript, with easy variable interpolation.
+This is a great quality of life feature, allowing multiline strings with interpolation.
+Especially with longer, more complex string generation, this can make the code a lot cleaner.

 ```javascript
 // before